-I would be remiss if I did not mention Dale Schwartz as one of those who inspired and encouraged me to write this book.
+I would be remiss if I did not mention the late Dale Schwartz and Bob Juceam, and Ira Kurzban-past Presidents of AILA and extraordinary lawyers who inspired and encouraged me to write this book.
 I am indebted to the watchful eyes of so many people who have looked over various drafts and sections of this book.
 My students, who over a number of years have been subjected to various versions and have given me helpful suggestions, deserve special thanks.
-Special thanks are reserved to the library staff at University of California, Hastings-most notably Grace Takatani and Vince Moyer, who probably do not realize how much they helped me in locating some of those hard-to-find sources.
-Warm thanks and appreciation go to Alberto Benítez, Anna Gallagher, Jerome Ingber, Nancy Lawrence, Amy Novick, Michael Olivas, and José Pertierra, all of whom offered helpful comments.
-Additional thanks go out to the AILA's Board of Publications (2019-2020) for their comments and feedback.
+Special thanks are reserved to the library staff at University of California Law, San Francisco-most notably Grace Takatani, Vince Moyer, and Hilary Hardcastle who probably do not realize how much they helped me in locating some of those hard-to-find sources.
+Warm thanks and appreciation go to Alberto Benítez, Anna Gallagher, Jerome Ingber, Nancy Lawrence, Amy Novick, Michael Olivas, José Pertierra, and countless others, all of whom offered helpful comments in earlier drafts.
+Additional thanks go out to AILA's Publications Committee (2023-24) for their comments and feedback.
 This book could not have been completed without the tour de force of editors from AILA.
 Their unlimited patience and wise counsel have greatly improved this project.
-A special dedication is due to the many immigrants I have come to know, often as clients, students, friends, and acquaintances-may the law be humane and treat you fairly.
+Finally, I offer a special dedication to the many immigrants I have come to know, often as clients, students, friends, and acquaintances-may the law be more humane and treat you fairly.